logicalclocks/hops-docs/docs/overview/hopsWorks.rst

    their configuration

-HopsWorks implements dynamic role-based access control for projects.
+Hopsworks implements dynamic role-based access control for projects.
 That is, users do not have static global privileges.
 A user's privileges depend on what the user's active project is.
 For example, the user may be a *Data Owner* in one project, but only a *Data Scientist* in another project.
 Depending on which project is active, the user may be a *Data Owner* or a *Data Scientist*.

 .. figure:: ../imgs/dynamic_roles.png
-   :alt: Dynamic Roles ensures strong multi-tenancy in HopsWorks
+  :alt: Dynamic Roles ensures strong multi-tenancy in Hopsworks
   :scale: 60
   :figclass: align-center

-   Dynamic Roles ensures strong multi-tenancy between projects in HopsWorks.
+  Dynamic Roles ensures strong multi-tenancy between projects in Hopsworks.

 The following roles are supported: